 As was mentioned above, the medical detox program is only the beginning of the treatment process.
 After it is over, treatment for substance use disorder continues in an outpatient alcohol treatment program at Kingsway Recovery.
 This combines treatment methods and addiction counseling.

 After alcohol detox in NJ, you have the option of entering our intensive outpatient alcohol treatment program (IOP).
-This program is for you if your alcohol use disorder is not severe enough to need inpatient treatment.
-You or your loved one do not have to live at the treatment center, and this is often a relief to many people.
+An intensive outpatient program provides substantial medical attention without a large time commitment.
+This program is for you if your alcohol use disorder isn’t severe enough to need inpatient treatment.
+You or your loved one don’t have to live at the treatment center, and this is often a relief to many people.

 Because you need a lot of support when you are in a treatment center, our alcohol abuse treatment plan also includes support groups.
 Support groups provide our clients with the structure that alcohol use removes from their lives.
 Because of our support groups, you will have discipline in your life again.